scalacenter/scalafix/docs/developers/patch.md

 }.showDiff()
 ```

-It's also possible to add right to a token instead of a tree node.
+It's also possible to add right of a token instead of a tree node.

 ```scala mdoc
 doc.tokens.collect {